-There are also opportunities for closer engagement between IWC and UNEP regional offices and organisations, for example on entanglement, by-catch and marine debris on the development and dissemination of best practice and capacity building and joint fundraising.
-There is a history of cooperation in the Caribbean between the IWC entanglement programme and UNEP-SPAW in the context of the SPAW Protocol's Regional Action Plan for the Conservation of Marine Mammals in the Wider Caribbean (MMAP), including the delivery of a joint workshop on ship strikes in 2014.
+There is a history of cooperation in the Caribbean between the IWC entanglement programme and UNEP-SPAW in the context of the SPAW Protocol's Regional Action Plan for the Conservation of Marine Mammals in the Wider Caribbean (MMAP).
+This includes jointly sponsored IWC/UNEP-SPAW entanglement and human impact determination trainings during 2012-2013; and the delivery of a joint workshop on ship strikes in 2014.
 Parties to the Cartagena Convention and the SPAW Protocol have requested UNEP-SPAW to explore the development of a Memorandum of Cooperation (MoC) with the IWC to enhance cooperation and collaboration.
+The recent meeting of the Scientific Committee recommended that an MoCcould include specific actions (e.g. outreach and reporting) to encourage the reporting of ship strikes from the region.